Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The mediator must be—
     a. a person chosen by agreement between the parties; or
     b. in the absence of agreement—
-       i) if the dispute is between a Member and either another Member or a unit of the Association other than the Committee—a person appointed by the Committee; ii) if the dispute is between units of the Association other than the Committee—a person appointed by the Committee; or iii) if one party to the dispute is either a Member or a unit of the Association and the other party is either the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.
+       i. if the dispute is between a Member and either another Member or a unit of the Association other than the Committee—a person appointed by the Committee; ii. if the dispute is between units of the Association other than the Committee—a person appointed by the Committee; or iii. if one party to the dispute is either a Member or a unit of the Association and the other party is either the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.

 3. A mediator appointed by the Committee may be a Member or former Member of the Association but in any case must not be a person who—
     a. has a personal interest in the dispute; or